FFFF-0000h/Tech-Scrolls/README.md

 - **system testing**: System testing is testing conducted on a complete integrated system to evaluate the system's compliance with its specified requirements.
 System testing takes, as its input, all of the integrated components that have passed integration testing.
 The purpose of a system test is to evaluate the end-to-end system specifications.
 Usually, the software is only one element of a larger computer-based system.

+- **S36**: a reference to the HBO "Silicon Valley" series, in the third season and sixth episode when the fictional tech startup founder Richard Hendricks and his girlfriend Winnie Meyerhofer engage in a dispute over tabs and spaces in formatting code.

 ## T

 - **TCP (Transmission Control Protocol)**: a communication protocol used most often on networks that use Internet Protocol (IP).
 TCP is used for zone transfer and information larger than 512 bytes.
 Also, if a client doesn't get a response, it will retransmit the data using TCP. _See [IP](#i)_.